learningequality/kolibri/README.rst

 #.
 Install a virtual environment for development (Python 2 or Python 3, you choose!)::

     $ sudo pip install virtualenvwrapper

+#.
+Follow the instructions from http://virtualenvwrapper.readthedocs.org/en/latest/install.html#basic-installation
+#.
+You will need to source the virtualenvwrapper.sh file for the following commands to work

     $ mkvirtualenv --python=python3 kolibri
     $ workon kolibri